TEMPORAL BONE ANATOMY

 • Articular Tubercle — rounded eminence anterior to fossa

-• Prevents excessive posterior mandibular displacement during jaw opening
+• Prevents excessive posterior mandibular displacement when you open your jaw

 TEMPORAL BONE FISSURES